 Keeping good medical records

 As much as you might want to put the experience behind you once treatment is completed, it is very important to keep good records of your child’s medical care during this time.
-Eventually, your child will grow up, be on his or her own, and have new doctors.
-It is important that he or she be able to give the new doctors the details of the cancer diagnosis and treatment.
+This can be very helpful later on as your child sees new doctors.
 Gathering the details soon after treatment may be easier than trying to get them at some point in the future.
 There are certain pieces of information that your child’s doctors should have, even after the child has become an adult.
 These include:

 - If your child had surgery, a copy of the operative report(s).

-- If your child stayed in the hospital, a copy of the discharge summaries that doctors prepare when patients are sent home.
+- If your child stayed in the hospital, a copy of the discharge summaries that the doctors prepared when your child was sent home.

-- If your child received chemotherapy or other medicines, a list of the final doses of each drug your child received.
+- If your child got chemotherapy or other medicines, a list of the final doses of each drug your child received.

 - If your child had radiation therapy, a final summary of the dose and field.

 It is also very important to keep your child’s health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of the tumor coming back, this could happen.